earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ---
 I'm currently working on a project comparing different CI/CD pipelines, trying to get a better idea of what each offers, how they run, and how much it takes to get them set up.
 My first stop was CircleCi.

 If you're looking for a reliable CI/CD platform to deploy your Python Django project, CircleCi offers a lot.
-It's easy to set up, comes with tons of reusable set ups called Orbs, and best of all, offers up to 6,000 build minutes per month for free.
+It's easy to set up, comes with tons of reusable setups called Orbs, and best of all, offers up to 6,000 build minutes per month for free.

 ## What We're Building